 Josh serves on the board of directors of Education Pioneers and on the Truman Scholarship Finalist Selection Committee.
 He received a B.A., magna cum laude, from Washington University in St. Louis and a J.D., cum laude, from Harvard Law School.

-Alexa Shabecoff is the assistant dean for public service at Harvard Law School’s Bernard Koteen Office of Public Interest Advising (OPIA).
+Alexa Shabecoff is the former assistant dean for public service at Harvard Law School’s Bernard Koteen Office of Public Interest Advising (OPIA).
 OPIA was the first office of its kind in the nation, dedicated to advising Harvard Law School students and alumni/ae about public service careers.
 Shabecoff began her affiliation with OPIA as a Wasserstein Fellow-in-Residence during the fall of 1993 before joining OPIA as a member of its staff.